sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 **Service Accounts**: Use Kubernetes Service Accounts to authenticate communication between Pods.
 Ensure that only authorized Service Accounts can access specific resources.

 **Secrets Management**: Store sensitive information like API keys, passwords, or database credentials in Kubernetes Secrets.
 Mount these Secrets as volumes or environment variables in your Pods securely.

+## Consider a senario where aplication pod is running and this pod is using configmap so container within pod is also updated how will you do it?